ejconlon/ltlspec/README.md

 Most of the interesting stuff is going to be run in the test suite.
 Run it with `make test`. `stack` will get the appropriate Haskell compiler and package dependencies, and it will compile the project before running the test suite.

+If you have Docker installed and running (with about 4G of RAM allocated to it), you can run `make docker-test` to build and run tests in a container instead of installing `stack` locally.

 ## Development

 VS Code has a great [plugin](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) that will download and use the latest `haskell-language-server`.